bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/math/matrix/README.md

 ### Transposing

-To “transpose” a matrix, swap the rows and columns.
+To "transpose” a matrix, swap the rows and columns.

-We put a “T” in the top right-hand corner to mean transpose:
+We put a "T” in the top right-hand corner to mean transpose:

 ![Transposing](https://www.mathsisfun.com/algebra/images/matrix-transpose.gif)